Aaronga19/comics-api/README.md

 # Marvel - Microservices

-Project focused in order to manage users and through microservices connect favorite commics according to each user registered in the app
+project focused on managing users through microservices, connecting favorite Marvel comics according to each user registered in the app

 # Endpoints